 – Tank Size

 You have to get an aquarium whose size fits into the room or space you have planned.
 It is crucial to point out that the fish tank dimensions influence its weight.
-Also, do not conclude based on its volume capabilities; for example, not all non-standard sized 10-gallon aquarium can take 10-gallons of water.
+Also, do not conclude based on its volume capabilities; for example, not all nonstandard-sized 10-gallon aquariums can take 10 gallons of water.

 They may have rounded edges or a complicated design that takes up space, while others weigh more even when empty.
 To prevent your fish tank from collapsing due to incorrect aquarium dimensions or wrong assumptions, overrate the aquarium weight.
 Also, note that the water, tank decoration, substrates, and other accessories would influence the aquarium’s overall weight.